A reader asks the question ...

 “Babies start to hear at around 15 weeks of pregnancy, so by this point they would likely be aware of loud gunshots.
 As babies are protected from noise to some extent in their mother’s uterus, the sound of gunshots are unlikely to be harmful.
 However the noise wouldn’t be very comfortable.
 If women participate in shooting activities while pregnant, they need to ensure that the recoil from their gun doesn’t impact their stomach.
 If women experience any unusual symptoms while shooting, they should contact a healthcare professional immediately.”

-So there you have it, the opinion of those in the know.
+So there you have it, the opinion of those in the know about clayshooting during pregnancy.